No description

 Event Plugin

-The event plugin supports Apple iCloud calendar.
-You need to provide your iCloud username and password, as well as the number of days before the event you want to be notified.
+The event plugin reads calendars over CalDAV.
+By default it targets Apple iCloud; point it at any CalDAV server by setting an explicit url.
+You need to provide your username and password, as well as the number of days ahead you want events printed for.

 order: